chains-project/by-the-pool/README.md

 API proposed in [JEP 457](https://openjdk.org/jeps/457).
 As of writing this README, this feature is JDK 22 as first preview.

+## Goal

+Provide minimal diff of the classfiles that can be used to understand the source level changes in the Java source code.

+As of now, it does not provide the exact AST diff between two classfiles.
+We don't focus on it since it could give a lot spurious changes between constant pools, attributes, etc.

 ## Examples

 1. Simplifying decompiled diff